SouthwestKoala/hypnotherapyhealthcare.co.uk/content/_index.md

 RTT empowers you to rewrite these limiting beliefs.
 It gives you the understanding of how and why these beliefs were born, allowing you to make sense of them.
 RTT gives you the power to create beliefs that are helpful, relevant and purposeful for you by accessing your subconscious (your emotional) mind.
 RTT allows you to identify the root cause and reason for your issues rapidly allowing you to understand and then free yourself from any self-limiting belief.
 Often only one session is needed to provide permanent solutions.
 This transformation allows you to freely live life without the restrictions of a challenging perspective and help rid yourself of negative thought patterns that may have been holding you back.

-### What can Rapid Transformational Therapy treat?
+### Where can Rapid Transformational Therapy help?

-RTT can be helpful in treating the following
+RTT can be a helpful therapy for:

 * Anxiety
+* Lack of confidence
+* Low self-esteem
 * Depression
 * Obsessive Compulsive Disorder (OCD)
 * Post Traumatic Stress Disorder (PTSD)
 * Phobias
 * Addictions
 * Tics
-* Eating Disorders
 * Weight problems
 * Chronic Pain Syndromes
 * Fibromyalgia